Medical Malpractice Counsel

 Most Common Birth Injuries

-The most common birth injuries in the U.S. that relate to malpractice include:
+The most common birth injuries in the U.S. that relate to malpractice or negligence include:

 Nerve injury to an arm or hand.
 The typical nerve injury is called Erb’s palsy, brachial plexus palsy, or shoulder dystocia.